microsoft/ivy/doc/install.md

 ## Windows notes

-Installing on windows can be a bit challenging, but here are a few suggestions that may get you throuhg it.
+Installing on windows can be a bit challenging, but here are a few suggestions that may get you through it.

 ### Installing Python and Python packages